haslab/Electrum/index.md

-This extension to the Alloy Analyzer by [INESC TEC](https://www.inesctec.pt/en) (the Institute for Systems and Computer Engineering, Technology and Science) and [ONERA](https://www.onera.fr/en) (the French aerospace research center) provides an analyzer for Electrum models, a temporal extension to the Alloy modeling language.
+Electrum is an extension to the Alloy Analyzer by [INESC TEC](https://www.inesctec.pt/en) (the Institute for Systems and Computer Engineering, Technology and Science) and [ONERA](https://www.onera.fr/en) (the French aerospace research center) provides an analyzer for Electrum models, a temporal extension to the Alloy modeling language.

 [Alloy](http://alloy.mit.edu/) is a simple structural modeling language based on first-order logic developed at the [Software Design Group](http://sdg.csail.mit.edu/).
 Its Analyzer can generate instances of invariants, simulate the execution of operations, and check user-specified properties of a model.